Bonus Download: Grab my free Color Theory Cheat Sheet.

 Notice how simple the notan is?
 The detail is simplified dramatically and all that is left is this the light and dark elements.

-A mistake many artists make with notan studies is using too much detail, but that is missing the whole point of the notan study in my opinion.
+A mistake many artists make with notan studies is using too much detail, but that is missing the whole point of the notan study.

 Every painting has some kind of balance between light and dark elements.
 Sometimes there is a strong clash between lights and darks (like in the Renaissance paintings), and sometimes it is more subtle (like in the Impressionist paintings).

-However, the balance of light and dark elements in a painting is not always apparent on first glance, as there are many other elements competing for your attention like color and brushwork.
+However, the balance of light and dark elements in a painting is not always apparent at first glance, as there are many other elements competing for your attention, like color and brushwork.

 A notan is used to filter out all these other elements so that the balance of light and dark elements is revealed.
 In a sense, a notan represents the most basic abstract design of a painting.